alhadikhan/Waiter-Calling---Hand-Raise-Detection-Challenge/README.md

 # Waiter Calling - Hand Raise Detection Challenge

-This repository contains a Python script to process a provided video and detect at which desk a hand is being raised using YOLOv8.
+This repository contains a Python script to process a provided video and detect at which person is raising their hand using YOLOv8.
 The project involves extracting frames from the video, creating a dataset, training a YOLOv8 model, and performing inference to identify hand raises in the video.

 ## Challenge Description

 Write a Python script to process the provided video in such a way that:

-- **Detect hand raised:** Process the provided video using Python to detect at which desk the hand is being raised.
+- **Detect hand raised:** Process the provided video using Python to detect which person is raising their hand
 ### Details

-1. Watch the [video](https://ml-hiring.fringecore.sh/waiter_calling/desk_video.mp4) for more information.
+1. Watch the [video](https://woolen-snapper-914.notion.site/Waiter-Calling-15a1e8a12af181b29736ecb644fdb4e6) for more information.
 2. Solve the challenge in a single Python script.
 3. Provide a `requirements.txt` if any libraries are required.